MrDamnHard/Kasparro-Agentic-FB-Analyst--Sauhard-Shrivastava-/README.md

 <b>2.
 Run Analysis</b>

-# Execute the full pipeline
+# Execute the full pipeline with a specific query
-python run.py "Diagnose ROAS drop for Campaign A"
+python run.py "Diagnose ROAS drop for Campaign A in the last 7 days vs previous 7 days"

 <b>3.
 Check Outputs</b>